Existing customer? Login

-Table of Contents:
+Table of Contents

-The Christmas/New Year break is a perfect time to get your fleet serviced and your facilities ready for action when 2024 kicks off.
+The Christmas/New Year break is a perfect time to get your fleet serviced and your facilities ready for action when 2025 kicks off.

 It probably only feels like yesterday that you and your staff were navigating through winter.
 And now, as the year draws to a close, you will no doubt be as busy as ever.
 Of course, in the logistics game, there’s never a real “quiet time.”
 But with the anticipated downtime during the Christmas and New Year period on the horizon, it’s the ideal moment to schedule your yearly maintenance to ensure your equipment is in peak condition.

-At TransVirtual, we know that our logistics software systems are a perfect way to plan and action maintenance schedules.
+At Transvirtual,we know that our logistics software systems are a perfect way to plan and action maintenance schedules.
 You can use the holiday season as a period when you can send your vehicles and plant the service centre to give ‘em the ol’ once over.
 So here are a few ways you can take advantage of the holidays to get your gear in shape while you get your gear off at the beach.

-The Philosophy of Maintenance.
+The Philosophy of Vehicle Maintenance

 Regardless of the work environment, choosing the correct maintenance plan can be an important way of minimising downtime and avoiding unnecessary spare parts and consumables consumption.
+Predictive maintenance, which uses AI and IoT technologies to anticipate maintenance needs, can significantly reduce unplanned downtimes and ensure efficient operations.

 In general terms, maintenance regimes can be divided into four categories.

-Corrective Maintenance
+1. Corrective Maintenance

-That busted radiator hose that you’ve had bound up with gaffer tape and tie-wire since March… time to get it fixed.
 Sometimes, those on-the-spot fix-it jobs work fine when you’re under pressure and need to keep going.
 As every logistics operator knows, occasionally the best repair jobs are the ones where you cobble together the necessary parts to MacGyver your way through a job.

 But no matter how well you’ve tied that Cobb & Co twitch, sooner or later it’s going to give way.
 Without proper maintenance, a catastrophic blowout or failure may occur down the line, and the resulting cost of a big repair job can far exceed the cost of getting a smaller fault fixed properly.
 A corrective maintenance programme will list repairs that need to be done so they can be taken care of before they can cause bigger (and more expensive) problems.

-Preventative Maintenance
+2. Preventative Maintenance

 This type of maintenance is carried out at predetermined intervals and may take in a selection of different factors such as oil changes, filter replacement, lubrication, and drive belt inspection.
 Sometimes, this type of maintenance is carried out as part of a warranty programme requiring the vehicle to be serviced at certain intervals following purchase.